Yuberz/LLSorter/README.md

 # LLSorter
-A Love Live Character true round robin Sorter written in Python 3.13.
+A Love Live! character true round robin sorter written in Python 3.13.

 ## Features
 - Every character from μ's to Ikizurai-Bu!